jabney/swiftSet/README.md

 swiftSet.js provides a `Set` data type for storing unique values and performing basic set operations _swiftly_.
 It also includes a discrete-value `Histogram` class which is used as a backing object for `Set`, although it can also be used on its own. swiftSet can handle numeric values, strings, and objects if they're properly configured.
 Virtually any type of object can be part of a `Set`.

 # Set
-This section describes how to get started using `Set` then describes its methods as well as how to work with sets of objects and mixed values.
+This section describes how to get started using `Set` then describes its methods as well as how to work with sets of objects and mixed values. **Note:** the order of items in a set is *undefined*.

 ## Usage